-Requirements for the M.S. include a total of 30 credit hours in courses and research.
-Students must include at least six credit hours of research in their M.S. program.
-The remainder of the credit hours must be graded coursework from the Ph.D. curriculum, as described in the program handbook, selected with approval of the DGS.
+of the credit hours must be graded coursework from the Ph.D. curriculum, as described in the program handbook, selected with approval of the DGS.

 Degree Requirements

 GPA Credits 24 credits

 Total Credits 60 credits

+Other Admission to doctoral can- didacy

-Other Laboratory rotations (3)
+Laboratory rotations (3)

 Academic and research progress examination

 Candidacy examination

 Doctoral defense and dissertation